 pCloud ensures the privacy and security of its user data by offering the following features.

 - AES 256-Bit Encryption: This is a military-grade encryption standard.
-It ensures that nobody can access your data while it’s been uploading and when it’s stored on pCloud’s servers.
+It ensures that nobody can access your data while it’s being uploaded and when it’s stored on pCloud’s servers.

-- 2FA: If you enable two-factor authentication on your account, it’d require you to enter a security key via SMS or authenticator app along with your account password while logging in.
+- 2FA: If you enable two-factor authentication on your account, it would require you to enter a security key via SMS or an authenticator app along with your account password while logging in.

 - Crypto Pass: This is a secure password you can set in your crypto folder to protect your sensitive files.